trustline-inc/probity/README.md

 ### Testing

-Use the npm command to run tests on the local Hardhat network:
+Use the npm command to run tests on the in-process Hardhat network:

 ```
 npm run test